SRI-CSL/llvm2smt/README.md

 # llvm2smt

-Experimental translation of LLVM (3.5ish) IR to SMT-LIB2.
+Experimental translation of LLVM (3.5ish) IR to SMT-LIB.

 Overview
 =============

-This tool, llvm2smt, parses a llvm bitcode file (in its human readable form) and translates it to a symbolic SMT-LIB2 representation.
+This tool, llvm2smt, parses a llvm bitcode file (in its human readable form) and translates it to a symbolic SMT-LIB representation.

-Currently the resulting SMT-LIB2 file uses the theory of bitvectors and arrays (QF_ABV).
+Currently the resulting SMT-LIB file uses the theory of bitvectors and arrays (QF_ABV).

 The goal is to support symbolic analyses, such as bounded model checking, using SMT solvers.